 While T.R.
 Knight was not necessarily “fired” from this Shondaland series, the actor certainly alluded to the fact that he felt he was put in a spot where he either had to leave the show or lie to people about being gay.

-2. LYNDON SMITH (FOR THE PEOPLE)
+2. LYNDON SMITH COULDN’T MAKE IT PAST THE PILOT

 For The People not only recast Britne Oldford, but also Lyndon Smith, which means that both of the pilot’s protagonists were replaced with different actors by the time that the series actually premieres.